huseyinpolat-ds/WS_2023_project/README.md

    - Extract the downloaded driver and place it in a directory that is included in your system's PATH environment variable.

-## Usage
+## Scrapy Usage

-The project consists of multiple web scraping scripts, each serving a specific purpose.
+The project consists of multiple web scrapy spiders, each serving a specific purpose.
 Follow the instructions below to run each scraper:

 1. Pagination Links Scraper:
    - Open the `spiders` directory.